 Your budget is a work in progress.
 You will not get it right on your first try.
-As a mentioned earlier there is a step for making adjustments.
+As I mentioned earlier there is a step for making adjustments.

 The longer you monitor your budget the better you will get at identifying adjustments that need to be made and making good financial decisions.
 It may take you a few tries to get each of your budget categories in a working state.

-Also keep in mind that the 50/30/20 budget methods allows you some flexibility in each category.
+Also, keep in mind that the 50/30/20 budget method allows you some flexibility in each category.
 The individual items in each category can change from month to month.
 Your goal is to ensure that you stay within the 50/30/20 boundaries.